pondurupurnachandrarao-cmd/JavaPrograms/README.md

 29. Write a Java program to demonstrate the use of the final keyword by declaring a final variable and printing its value.

 30. Write a Java program to reference the current class instance variable using the this keyword.

+31. Write a Java program to demonstrate calling a current class method from another method in the same class.